 The Navigation component provides a Kotlin-based domain-specific language, or

-This API allows you to declaratively compose your graph in your Kotlin code,
+.
+This API lets you declaratively compose your graph in your Kotlin code, rather

-rather than inside an XML resource.
-This can be useful if you wish to build
+than inside an XML resource.
+This can be useful if you want to build your app's

-your app's navigation dynamically.
-For example, your app could download and
+navigation dynamically.
+For example, your app could download and cache a

-cache a navigation configuration from an external web service and then use
+navigation configuration from an external web service and then use that

 onCreate()